 The Trade Control and Expert System (TRACES) is an online system that makes it easier for importers and exporters to provide health certification and track consignments of animals or animal products.

-This information is aimed at those who trade within the EU and at importers who import from outside the EU.
+This information is for anyone who trades within the EU and importers who import from outside the EU.
 It explains what TRACES is and how to register.

-For more information on animals and animal products see our guides on Animals and animal products: international trade regulations and Border Inspection Posts for live animals and animal products.
+Read the guide on Animals and animal products: international trade regulations for more information on animals and animal products.

 What TRACES does